black-project/yo-php/README.md

 Running the tests
 -----------------

-There is no development key for Yo so the only way to pass the tests suite is to replace the fake token and run the tests.
+Rename (or copy) the `config.php.dist` to `config.php` and add your token.
+Then run the suite tests.

 Contributing
 ------------